 6.1.1.2.2.3 Experimental conclusions

 Conclusion of both experiments is that the ISAR split rendering solution for Multi-Channel 7.1.4 input meets the requirement to be no worse than the 0-DOF transcoding reference system.
-The experiments indicate that the achievable quality is even clearly better whereby a quality level in the ‘excellent’ range is achieved compared to the 0-DOF transcoding reference providing quality in the ‘good’ range.
+The experiments indicate that the achievable quality is even clearly better whereby a quality level in the ‘excellent’ range is achieved compared to the 0-DOF transcoding reference which is providing quality in the ‘good’ range.
 The objective to provide a quality level as close as possible to the native coding reference system is met in the sense that the quality score of the split rendering system is in the high ‘excellent’ range, which indicates only very minor audible differences.

 6.1.1.2.3 BS-1534-3: ISM-4